 13. Taki and Mitsuha Forget

-Because Mitsuha never died, she and Taki now exist in present day.
+Because Mitsuha never passed away, she and Taki now exist in present day.
 But because Taki gave Mitsuha back her red yarn, they forget one another.

 14. Years Pass